Foundation objects to auction of purported vial of Reagan's blood

 "If indeed this story is true, it's a craven act and we will use every legal means to stop its sale or purchase," John Heubusch, executive director of the Ronald Reagan Presidential Foundation, said in a statement.

-The website for PFC Auctions said the latest online bid for the vial stood at 6,270 British pounds ($9,910).
+The website for PFC Auctions said the latest online bid for the vial stood at 6,270 British pounds.
 A PFC Auctions representative could not be reached for comment.

 The website for PFC Auctions showed a picture of the blood-filled vial with a label stuck to it showing the president's name.